Treatment for Sensitive Teeth Plano, TX

 What Causes Tooth Sensitivity?

 If you pass on hot or cold drinks because you know they will cause discomfort, you are likely suffering from tooth sensitivity.
-There are things that you do every day that you may not know lead to this uncomfortable condition.
+Things that you do every day can lead to this uncomfortable condition.

 Thirdly, teeth grinding and clenching are also causes of enamel erosion that leads to sensitive teeth.
 The constant friction put on your teeth wears them down and chips away at the surface of the teeth.
 Bruxism can cause a lot of damage to your teeth, gums, and jaw.